necrose99/GLSA-OVAL/README.md

-Here's a beatified version of your `readme.md` file, with proper formatting and structure:

 # GLSA-OVAL

 **GLSA-OVAL** is an early prototype aimed at generating OVAL (Open Vulnerability and Assessment Language) files from Gentoo Linux Security Advisories (GLSAs) and related vulnerability information.